act-rules/act-rules.github.io/_rules/image-accessible-name-descriptive-qt1vmo.md

 ## Accessibility Support

-Some popular browser / screen reader combinations do not pronounce the accessible names of `svgs` elements.
+Some popular browser / screen reader combinations do not pronounce the accessible names of `svg` elements.
 This can be resolved by adding an [explicit semantic role][] of `img` to the `svg` element.

 ## Background